rsvoboda/MultipleProjectSonarQube/README.md

 firefox http://localhost:9000/
 ```

+### Step 2b) - Analysis of jbossws-* dependencies for jbossws-cxf-client in one big SonarQube project
+Skipped in favor of Step 3a) which is superset of this step.

-### Step 2b) - Analysis of all dependencies for jbossws-cxf-client in one big SonarQube project
+### Step 3a) - Analysis of all dependencies for jbossws-cxf-client in one big SonarQube project
 ```bash
 rm -rf workspace && mkdir workspace